 Obsessive-Compulsive Disorder (OCD) is a neuro-biological condition that is usually chronic, with waxing and waning symptoms.
 Approximately 2.3% of the population in the United States has OCD, or 1 in 40 adults and 1 in 100 children (Anxiety and Depression Association of America, 2017).
 OCD is characterized by persistent unwanted intrusive thoughts called obsessions, which are disturbing in nature and are often accompanied by significant anxiety, discomfort, doubt, or even disgust.
 Individuals with OCD engage in compulsions or behaviors and rituals in efforts to attempt to manage, minimize, or get rid of these thoughts and associated distress.
 OCD can significantly affect an individual’s quality of life.
 It can often be misdiagnosed with a median time-frame of about 14 to 17 years to get an accurate diagnosis In this presentation we review how to complete an appropriate assessment and diagnosis of OCD as well as discuss the gold standard and evidenced-based treatments for OCD.
 Interventions of Cognitive-Behavioral Therapy with Exposure on Response prevention will be discussed, including the use of an inhibitory learning approach to the treatment of OCD.

-- Explain the appropriate steps to complete a clinical evaluation of OCD utilizing proper assessment tools.
+- State the appropriate steps to complete a clinical evaluation of OCD utilizing proper assessment tools.

-- Recognize evidence-based treatment for OCD, including Cognitive Behavioral Therapy and ERP (Exposure and Response Prevention).
+- Recognize evidence-based treatment for OCD, including Cognitive Behavioral Therapy and ERP.

 Dr Lisette Cortes